Kannamma Cooks

 Instructions

 1. Wash the Cholam/Sorghum in running water 2-3 times.
-Soak it in lots of water for 8-10 hours.
+Soak it in lots of water for 8-10 hours. soak the rice along if using.
 Soak the urad dal and fenugreek seeds in water separately.

 2. Drain the water from urad dal and fenugreek seeds.
 Grind it to a very fine paste.
 Add upto half a cup of water while grinding.
 Set aside.